gbif/ipt/DwCAHowToGuide.md

 ***Assumption: The occurrence data, simple taxonomic data, or sampling-event data to be published are not yet captured in digital format OR a simple solution for creating a metadata document to describe a dataset is desired.***

-GBIF provides a set of pre-configured Microsoft Excel spreadsheet files that serve as templates for capturing metadata, occurrence data, simple species checklists, and sampling-event datasets.
-To publish the data through the GBIF network, upload the templates to the IPT.
+GBIF provides a set of pre-configured Microsoft Excel spreadsheet files that serve as templates for capturing occurrence data, checklist data, and sampling-event data:

+1. [Checklist data template](checklistData#templates): suitable for basic species checklists
+2. [Occurrence data template](occurrenceData#templates): suitable for occurrence data (specimen, observation)
+3. [Sampling-event data template](samplingEventData#templates): suitable for sampling-event data
+4. Resource metadata template: suitable for composing a metadata document - pending but imminent

+Each template provides inline help and instructions in the worksheets.

+To publish the data as a DwC-A, upload the templates to the IPT.
+Use the IPT's built-in metadata editor to enter dataset metadata.
+The guide [How to publish biodiversity data through GBIF.org](https://github.com/gbif/ipt/wiki/howToPublishHow-To) provides a simple set of instructions how to do so.
 If you require an account on an IPT, it is highly recommended that you request an account on a [trusted data hosting centre](https://github.com/gbif/ipt/wiki/dataHostingCentres) located in your country.
-Please contact the GBIF Helpdesk for assistance.

-Each template provides inline help and instructions in the worksheets.
-Filling in the metadata is outside the scope of these instructions; check the separate [GBIF Extended Metadata Profile: How-To Guide](http://links.gbif.org/%20gbif_metadata_profile_guide_en_v1).

-Generate a DwC-Archive using the Spreadsheet Templates:

-1. Choose the appropriate template:
-    1.  ***Metadata Template (TODO)***: suitable for composing a metadata document.
-    2.  ***Occurrence Template***: suitable for occurrence data (specimen, observation).
-    3.  ***Checklist Template***: suitable for basic species checklists.
-Several options are provided that cater to different styles for representing classifications.
-    4.  ***Sampling-event Template***: suitable for sampling-event data.

-2. Fill in the template, using the inline help and reference guides included on the project site.
-To access the inline information, hover the cursor over cells with red upper-right corners.
-3. Upload the completed template to the IPT and publish it

-To use the validator:

-1. Combine the text file(s), metafile (meta.xml), and metadata (eml.xml) together in one zipped folder.
-2. Upload the zipped folder using the form provided in the Validator web page.
-3. Validate the DwC-Archive
-4. Review and address any response that refers to a validation error.
-5. Repeat the process until the file is successfully validated.
-6. Contact the GBIF Helpdesk if you get stuck (helpdesk@gbif.org).
-7. Registering data using Spreadsheet Processor, Make-Your-Own DwC-A, or other community tools” below.

 Publishing DwC-A Manually
 -----------------------------------